Understanding your health

 What is the difference between tendinitis and tendinopathy?

-In both cases, whether it is tendinitis or tendinopathy, the treatment is not very different.
-We will therefore include tendinopathies and tendinitis as being the same injury.
+In both cases, treatment is not very different.
+We will therefore include tendinopathies and tendinitis as the same condition in this article.

 What is gluteal tendinopathy?